tamartin9013/OOPBeta/README.md

 Intellij IDEA

 ## Contributing
+Fix: Bugs
-Implement: Saving the printed output to a text file to store it.
+Implement: JavaDoc comments and Saving the printed output to a text file to store it.

 ## Author
 Tyler Martin